mbrt/blog-src/001-ripgrep-code-review/post.md

     // ...
 ```

-This value is pushed by the main thread when all the files have been examinated:
+This value is pushed by the main thread when all the files have been examined:

 ```rust
 for _ in 0..workers.len() {